Kasui92/omaforge/README.md

 <h1 align="center">Omaforge</h1>

+> [!WARNING]
+>
+> [Forge is currently seeking maintainers](https://github.com/forge-ext/forge?tab=readme-ov-file#forge-needs-a-new-maintainer), so this project, while well-maintained, may have several issues and might not be supported in future Ubuntu LTS releases.
+Due to this situation and the resulting maintenance difficulties, **production or daily use is not recommended**.
+>
+>For the same reason, **this repository has been archived**, and no further commits are planned until the situation with the extension becomes clearer.
+Should the project become active again or the issues resolved, reopening and resuming work will be reconsidered.

 Omaforge can be considered a personalized derivative of [Omakub](https://omakub.org), the one-liner tool that turns a fresh Ubuntu install into a modern development environment.
 It takes Omakub a step further, transforming GNOME with [Forge](https://github.com/forge-ext/forge) into a tiling-like, streamlined workspace — minimal, opinionated, and developer-focused, inspired by [Omarchy](https://omarchy.org).

 This is an **experiment**, a concept to demonstrate that it is possible to deeply customize GNOME.